feitnomore/mnp-nft-bridge/docs/DEVELOPERS.md

 We have full [documentation](test/e2e/) on our E2E Tests.

 The e2e tests are located in `test/e2e/`.
 Locally they use the `kind` cluster set up by the `cluster-up.sh` script.
 Don't forget to run `cluster-sync.sh` to deploy the controller inside `kind`.
 Each scenario is self-contained and tests a specific feature or behavior of the controller.

+To execute the scenario you can basically run `execute.sh` script inside scenarios directory.

 The output of each test is logged to the console, indicating the steps being performed and the results of the `nftables` verifications.